effepivi/CT2CAD-Fibres/tutorial/README.md

     return corrected_projections;
 ```

 The function below is used to simulate a sinogram acquisition.
 Phase contrast in the projections can be taken into account or not.
+Also, Poisson noise can be added.

 ```python